 To make a change, log in to your online account and navigate to: My Account > Make changes to my application > Change your course

-If you haven’t yet applied for student finance, you'll need to apply right away.
-You can apply online through Student Finance.
+If you haven’t yet applied for Student Finance, you'll need to apply right away.
+You can apply online through the Student Finance website.

 Phone: 01483 216657